Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Quantifying Device-to-Device Variability

 \section{Quantifying Device-to-Device Variability}

 In this section, we quantify the variability of the double quantum dot by analyzing an ensemble of devices subject to independent realizations of charge disorder.
-This model corresponds to the device-to-device or cycle-to-cycle variability observed in experiments.
+This model aims to reconstruct device-to-device, or thermal-cycle variability observed in the experiments \cite{craig2024bridging}.
 For each instance of disorder, we tune the dots to zero energy detuning before extracting their final parameters.
 This ensures we are analyzing variability around a consistent operational point.